 - Register with your host organisation and attend all possible induction or orientation sessions arranged by your host.

-- Check your UWE Bristol email regularly and respond accordingly.
+- Check your UWE Bristol email regularly.

-- Act responsibly – remember you are an ambassador for UWE Bristol.
+- Act responsibly.
+Remember you are an ambassador for UWE Bristol.

 - Provide us with feedback about your experience.